Trans-Nzoia County: Places of interest

 Most outstanding places of interest include Mount Elgon National Park, Saiwa Swamp National Park and Kitale Nature Conservancy.
-Mt.
-Elgon National Park is located approximately 11 kilometers from Kitale town.
+Mount Elgon National Park is located approximately 11 kilometers from Kitale town.
 Some of the wild animals found here include elephants, buffalos, black and white colobus, giant forest hog and over 420 bird species.

-Saiwa Swamp National Park is located some 27 kilometers from Kitale town towards Kitale - Kapenguria road and is good for game viewing and camping.
+Saiwa Swamp National Park is located some 27 kilometers from Kitale town towards Kitale – Kapenguria road and is good for game viewing and camping.
 Kitale Museum, located in the heart of Kitale town is one of the most interesting places in the county.
-Apart from hosting varieties of traditional artifacts, the museum is also home to different snakes’ species as well as having one of the largest crocodile pits in Kenya.
+Apart from hosting varieties of traditional artifacts, the museum is also home to different snake species as well as having one of the largest crocodile pits in Kenya.